DataHearth/config-mapper/README.md

 All defined files and folders will be copied inside your repository.

-If you want to exclude one part of your configuration file (files, folders, package-managers), you can use these flags to ignore them `--disable-files` `--disable-folders` `--disable-pkgs`.
+If you want to exclude one part of your configuration file (files, folders), you can use these flags to ignore them `--disable-files` `--disable-folders`.
+Note, package managers are disable by default.
+You can enable this option using the `--pkgs` flag.

 You can also exclude files and folders from a given directory with a `.gitignore` like file named `.ignore`.
 Put it in the root directory of an included folder and add relative path to exclude (does not support glob for now).
 E.g: